 Newly developed quantitative network modeling methods provide one means to not only obtain estimates of species interactions but also circumvent the need to limit interactions to one or few categories (e.g. trophic, mutualistic or host-parasite interactions).

-Here, we present the results of a study of how foundation species genetics influences variation in interactions among multiple species.
+Here, we present the results of a study of how foundation species genetics influences variation in interactions among multiple species in a group of organisms (lichens) that might be imagined to have weak interactions with a foundation tree species.
+Might say something about the lichen itself being an impressive interaction of organisms.

+Here and/or in the discussion I think you need to explicitly develop the biology of lichens (growth, importance of substrate, size as a surrogate for fitness).

+Important to emphasize how lichens compete or interact with one another and the long-term nature of these interactions as they can grow so slowly.
+Some readers might be skeptical that such interactions exist and that the bark substrate is important.
+Need to diffuse that up front.

+Do you have some cool photos of lichens on cottonwood trunks that might be included in the paper?

 3. Methods